ProDataMan/ansible-best-practices-windows/labs/setup-ansible/index_new.md

   Enable-PSRemoting -Force
   # Restart WinRM
   Restart-Service winrm
-  #Repeat these steps for `Windows Target 2
   ```

 5. Execute the Script
 1. Save, Commit and Sync the PowerShell Script with GitHub
+2. Open PowerShell and run
+    ```powershell
+    ./ConfigureWindowsTargets.ps1
+    ```

 > You may be asked to install or update powershell. follow the prompts to complete this task

 ## Verify Each Managed Node Is Accessible (Again)

-Lets use the `win_ping` module again to enure that we can access the Windows Targets on their newly enabled listeners.
+Lets use the `ping` and `win_ping` modules again to enure that we can access the Windows and Ubuntu targets on their newly enabled listeners.
-To verify each node, use the win_ping module again:

   ```
   ansible -i inventory_simple.yml webserver1 -m win_ping
-  ansible -i inventory_simple webserver2 -m win_ping
+  ansible -i inventory_simple webserver2 -m ping
   ```

   > This will succeed now because WinRM is enabled and its ports are opened on the firewall